simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 24-Dec 26 2025
+Radio Blackout Forecast for Dec 25-Dec 27 2025

-              Dec 24        Dec 25        Dec 26
+              Dec 25        Dec 26        Dec 27
 R1-R2           30%           40%           45%
 R3 or greater    5%            5%            5%

-Rationale: There is an increasing chance for R1-R2 (Minor-Moderate) or greater radio blackouts through 26 Dec.
+Rationale: There is an increasing chance for R1-R2 (Minor-Moderate) radio blackouts over the next three days.

 ```